Habilitation: History and etymology

 The term habilitation is derived from the Medieval Latin habilitare, meaning "to make suitable, to fit", from Classical Latin habilis "fit, proper, skillful".
 The degree developed in the Holy Roman Empire of the German Nation in the seventeenth century (c.
 1652).
 Initially, habilitation was synonymous with "doctoral qualification".
 The term became synonymous with "post-doctoral qualification" in Germany in the 19th century "when holding a doctorate seemed no longer sufficient to guarantee a proficient transfer of knowledge to the next generation".
 Afterwards, it became normal in the German university system to write two doctoral theses: the inaugural thesis (Inauguraldissertation), completing a course of study, and the habilitation thesis (Habilitationsschrift), which opens the road to a professorship.

 Since the early 21st century, the habilitation is no longer mandatory for appointment to a professorship in Germany.
 Since then, there have been major differences between the various disciplines.
 While the habilitation remains common in most humanities and in medical research, it has become the exception in many natural sciences.

-Prevalence

-Habilitation qualifications exist or existed in: